Rubber Soul: Release

 EMI's Parlophone label issued Rubber Soul on 3 December 1965.
-The "Day Tripper" / "We Can Work It Out" single was also released that day and was the first example of a double A-side single in Britain.
+The "We Can Work It Out" / "Day Tripper" single was also released that day and was the first example of a double A-side single in Britain.
 EMI announced that it had pressed 750,000 copies of the LP to cater to local demand.
 Its advance orders of 500,000 almost equalled the total sales for the new single and were described by the Daily Mirror's show business reporter as marking a new record for pre-release orders for an LP.

 On the day of the album's release, the Beatles performed at the Odeon Cinema in Glasgow, marking the start of what would be their final UK tour.
 Weary of Beatlemania, the group had conceded to do a short tour, although they refused to reprise their Christmas Show from the 1963–64 and 1964–65 holiday seasons.
 They performed both sides of the single throughout the tour, but only "If I Needed Someone" and "Nowhere Man" from the new album.
 In the United States, Rubber Soul was their tenth album and their first to consist entirely of original songs.
 The release took place there on 6 December.

 In an interview following the album's release, McCartney said that although people had "always wanted us to stay the same", he saw no reason for the Beatles to pander to such limitations, adding, "Rubber Soul for me is the beginning of my adult life."
-Lennon commented, "You don't know us if you don’t know Rubber Soul."
+Lennon commented, "You don't know us if you don't know Rubber Soul."

 According to Beatles biographer Nicholas Schaffner, Freeman's cover photo was viewed as "daringly surreal" and led some fans to write to the band's official fanzine, Beatles Monthly, alarmed that the image "made their heroes look like corpses".
 In her study of the Beatles' contemporary audience, sociologist Candy Leonard writes that some young listeners were challenged by the band's new musical direction, but "With Rubber Soul, the Beatles came to occupy a role in fans' lives and a place in their psyches that was different from any previous fan–performer relationship."
 Singer-songwriter Elvis Costello, who was an eleven-year-old fan at the time, later recalled thinking that the band had "lost their minds".
 He added: "I didn't understand a word, I didn't think it was any good, and then six weeks later you couldn't live without the record.
 And that's good – that's when you trust the people who make music to take you somewhere you haven't been before."